Vest Family Trust – how to wind up old Family Trust

 A: A balance sheet (statement of financial position) provides a snapshot of your assets and liabilities.
 It shows the Family Trust’s net worth.
 This is at a single point in time.
 (This is unlike other financial statements.
 Such as profit and loss reports.
 These only give information about your Family Trust over a period of time.)

-The ATO is not so interested, from a CGT point of view, in financial statements.
-Rather it wants to see a Family Trust balance sheet showing zero.
-Before you wind up your Family Trust you need to have your accountant prepare a Balance Sheet showing the Family Trust has (or will have) no assets.
+From a CGT point of view, the ATO is not very interested in financial statements.
+Rather, it wants to see a Family Trust balance sheet showing zero.
+Before you wind up your Family Trust, you need to have your accountant prepare a Balance Sheet showing that the Family Trust has (or will have) no assets.

 Who signs the Family Trust winding up minutes?